Church of Azazel > Structure > History

 In fall 2007, Diane closed down the Theistic Satanism Yahoo groups.
 From 2003 to 2006, those forums had been among the very few places on the Internet for intelligent discussion about theistic Satanism.
 But, by late 2007, they seemed to have outlived their usefulness.
 The public forums are still there as an archive that one may view by joining the groups, but messages cannot be posted there anymore.

 Throughout this time, Diane continued to run the NYC Satanists/LHP Meetup group, which had its ups and downs, but grew gradually.
-Not until 2009 did it finally seem to Diane like a "real group," with a stable core membership.
+Not until 2009 did it finally seem, to Diane, like a "real group," with a stable core membership.

 In March 2009, Diane met "Noelle from Hell" at the NYC Satanists/LHP Meetup, and was also contacted via Meetup by another woman with a strong desire to help build a local Satanist group.
 Noelle was deeply drawn to the Church of Azazel paradigm.
 Together, she and Diane prepared to launch the local New York City proto-ongregation of the Church of Azazel.

-11. Building a local in-person group, beginning April 2009
+11. First serious attempt at building a local in-person group, beginning April 2009

 Unfortunately, Noelle soon had to move to New Orleans.

 The Church of Azazel attracted several other very enthusiastic prospective members during 2009.
 It also attracted several other people with a milder interest.
-But not until the fall of 2009 did it finally attract a small core group of people who were both willing and able to share the work of running the group -- enough to begin a serious launch of the local group.

 The January 2010 meeting of the Church of Azazel proto-congregation was attended by a total of 12 people -- the largest number of people ever to attend any of Diane Vera's Meetup group meetings up to that point.